 Take a Cooking Class

 Sure, you could just go out to dinner for Valentine’s Day.
 But what’s special about that?
 Taking a cooking class together will be less expensive and much more fun.
 Whether you’re just learning your way around the kitchen or you’re seasoned foodies who want to explore cooking a new cuisine, learning something new together is sure to bring you closer.
+Afterward, visit a farmer’s market to buy the ingredients and try your new skills at home.

 Hit an Open Mic Night

 Up for a little Valentine adventure?
 Find a local bar hosting an open mic night.
 You never know who you’re going to see, and that’s what makes it fun.
 You could have the good luck to witness the budding career of the next big thing (Ed Sheeran got noticed at an open mic night) or just end up hearing someone’s so-so poetry.
-Either way, you’ll have plenty to talk about on the ride home.
+Either way, you’ll have plenty to talk about on the way home.